-Dash cams can help you cultivate better road safety habits, cut out lazy or aggressive driving, and settle disputes.
-Dash cams aren’t just a boost for your reputation, either – with the savings available on fuel, mileage, and your insurance, they’re a breath of fresh air for your wallet, too.
+Dash cams can help you cultivate better road-safety habits, cut out lazy or aggressive driving, and settle disputes.
+Dash cams aren’t just a boost for your reputation, either – with the savings available on fuel, mileage, and your insurance, they can help your business save money.

 What is a dash cam?